bhavesh07-ms/social-api-server/README.md

 - User Signup and Login with JWT Token generation
 - JWT-based Authentication and Authorization
-- Create Posts, Like Posts, Delete Posts
+- Create Posts, Like Posts, Delete Posts, Lists all posts by user, get posts by how much user liked
 - List All Posts
 - In-memory storage for users and posts
 - Logging and error handling built-in